 There are excellent accommodations for fisher-folk all season long, including hotels, bed-and-breakfasts, and ‘self-catering’ units (whole house rentals).

 Ensure your hotel is angler-friendly, has space to keep your equipment, drying rooms and freezer space for your catches.
 The Good Hotel Guide gives independent Editors Choice Awards for Best Fishing Hotels which we followed and were very happy with.
 The local tourist office can point you in the direction of suitable accomodation and there are a number of towns along the Spey.
-We stayed at one of the luxury hotels in Grantown-on-Spey and found the owner particularly knowledgable, and he had some excellent tips and contacts that made our stay more enjoyable.
+We stayed at one of the local hotels and found the owner particularly knowledgeable, and he had some excellent tips and contacts that made our stay more enjoyable.

 Of course, it’s not just the angling the area has to offer as there’s always the finest whisky in the world to enjoy too, itself made from the sparkling water of the River Spey.
 No wonder the fish keep coming back!